emilianac/emilianac/README.md

-<h2 align="left">Hi 👋!
-My name is Emiliana</h2>
+<h2 align="left">Hello World!👋 My name is Emiliana</h2>

 ###

-<p align="left">Hello World!<br><br>I'm a Computer Engineer specializing in Cybersecurity and Data Governance.
+<p align="left">I'm a Computer Engineer specializing in Cybersecurity and Data Governance.
 Currently, I work as a Project Manager and SAP/ABAP Systems Analyst & Developer at Vallourec.
 Always hungry for knowledge, I'm diving deeper into system development and picking up new programming languages along the way! 🚀</p>

 ###